Gregofi/t86-with-debug/README.md

 cmake ..
 make -j
 ```
-The debugger is then available at `dbg-cli/dbg-cli`.
+The debugger is then available at `dbg-cli/dbg-cli`, while the t86-cli is at `t86-cli/t86-cli`.